Sections in This Article

 Most Reportable Case Product and Case Assessment

-If your Admin has enabled the Parameter Driven Assessment Selection feature, the system evaluates the Most Reportable Case Product and Case Assessment by performing the following steps:
+The system evaluates the Most Reportable Case Product and Case Assessment by performing the following steps:

 - Finds the list of eligible Case Products based on the Case Type